TyTodd/py5-layout/README.md

 ## Usage

-In this library, the `with` statement is used to create a layout context.
+In this library, the with statement is used to create a hierarchical layout context, where each nested with block defines a child node within its parent container.

 ```python
 from py5_layout import *